itsiiromiuy/--PROJECT--Java-project-collections/README.md

 ##  **Project 3:  👩🏻‍💻 Development team personnel scheduling system**

-### Description:
+Description:

-The Team Management System is a Java-based application that provides functionalities to manage a development team.
-The system allows users to add, remove, and view team members, handle team member assignments, and manage their equipment.
-It is designed to be a flexible and extensible system for managing various types of team members, such as Programmers, Designers, and Architects, along with their respective equipment.
+The Development Team Personnel Scheduling System is a Java-based application that provides comprehensive functionalities for managing a development team.
+Users can efficiently handle team member assignments, equipment management, and view team member details.
+The system is designed to accommodate various types of team members, including Programmers, Designers, and Architects, along with their specific equipment requirements.

-🪴It mainly involves the following knowledge points:
+🪴 Key Concepts Covered:

-    1. Class inheritance
+1. Class Inheritance: Understand and implement inheritance to create a hierarchical structure for team members.
-    2. Polymorphism
-    3. Abstract class
-    4. Interface
+2. Polymorphism: Utilize polymorphism to enable flexible handling of different team member types.
+3. Abstract Class: Learn to design and use abstract classes for common attributes and behaviors among team members.
+4. Interface: Implement interfaces to define common actions across different team member roles.
-    5. Exception handling
+5. Exception Handling: Implement robust exception handling to enhance the application's reliability.
-    6. File read and write
+6. File Read and Write: Develop file read and write operations for data storage and retrieval.
-    7. MVC design pattern
+7. MVC Design Pattern: Apply the Model-View-Controller design pattern to create a modular and maintainable system.

-### Modules:
-The peoject is orgnaized into three modules: Domain, Service, and View.

-#### Domain:
+Domain:

 > The Domain module defines the core entities and their properties in the team management system.
 It includes the following classes: